naver/fixture-monkey/docs/content/v1.0.x-kor/release-notes/_index.md

 sectionStart
 ### v.1.0.17
-Modify the way a value class is used to output arbitrary value
+Modify the way a value class is used to output arbitrary value.

+Fix `sealedInterface` set not working after thenApply.

 sectionEnd